We have now completed our repairs funded by the Heritage Lottery Fund and, for quiet reflection or a quiet

-From 10 a.m. to 4 p.m. on the six days before Mothering Sunday (Monday, 20th March to Saturday, 25th March ), for the six days before Palm Sunday or Sûl y Blodau (Monday, 3rd April to Saturday, 8th April) and for five days in Holy Week (Monday, 10th April to Maundy Thursday, 13th April, Easter Eve or Saturday, 15th April, but excluding Good Friday).
-The Church will be open from 9 a.m. until 4 p.m. on Saturdays in June, July, August and September.
-For the six days before Christmas Day, from Monday 18th December until Saturday, 23rd December, the church will be open from 10 a.m. until 4 p.m.
+From 10 a.m. to 4 p.m. on the six days before Mothering Sunday (Monday, 25th March to Saturday, 30th March), for the six days before Palm Sunday or Sûl y Blodau (Monday, 8th April to Saturday, 13th April) and for five days in Holy Week (Monday, 15th April until Maundy Thursday, 18th April, and Easter Eve, or Saturday, 20th April, but excluding Good Friday).
+Llanddewi Aberarth Church will be open from 9 a.m. until 4 p.m. on Saturdays in June, July, August and September.
+For six days before Christmas Day, from Wednesday, 18th December until Saturday, 21st December, and on Monday, 23rd December, and on Christmas Eve, Tuesday 24th December, the church will be open from 10 a.m. until 4p.m.

-Coach and school parties, and other large groups are welcome to visit on these days by appointment with our Vicar.
-You will find ways to contact him on our Contacts page.
+Coach and school parties, and other large groups are welcome to visit on any of these days by appointment with our Vicar.
+You will find ways to reach him on our Contacts page.

 Perched 313 feet above sea level, Llanddewi Aberarth Church is situated about half